Islamic fashion: Economics of Islamic fashion

-Today the Islamic Fashion market is still in its early development stage; however, according to the numbers provided by the Global Islamic Economy Indicator the dynamics will rapidly change: Muslim consumers spent an estimated $266bn on clothing in 2014, a number that is projected to grow up to $484bn by 2019.
-Despite the fact that the figures show the purchase of clothing that cannot be translated directly into Islamic fashion the trend clearly proves that the modest fashion industry will be flourishing.
+Today, the Islamic Fashion market is still in its early development stage; however, according to the numbers provided by the Global Islamic Economy Indicator the dynamics will rapidly change: Muslim consumers spent an estimated $266bn on clothing in 2014, a number that is projected to grow up to $484bn by 2019.
+Although the figures show the purchase of clothing that cannot be translated directly into Islamic fashion, the trend clearly proves that the modest fashion industry will be flourishing.

 Furthermore, the Pew Research predicts that the global population of Muslims will equal the number of Christians by 2050; hence, the purchasing power of young Muslim customers will steadily grow that presents new opportunities for both young designers and big fashion brands.
-As for the seasonal profit the famous companies like DKNY, Hilfiger are starting paying more attention to observances like Ramadan when the number of Muslim consumers rockets.
-However, currently the world-famous designers present their collections whether in Gulf States or online only while omitting the opportunities and growing demand presented in Western countries as it expresses Amani Al-Khatahtbeh, the editor-in-chief of MuslimGirl.net:
+As for the seasonal profit the famous companies like DKNY, Hilfiger are starting to pay more attention to observances like Ramadan when the number of Muslim consumers rockets.
+However, currently, the world-famous designers present their collections, whether in Gulf States or online only, while omitting the opportunities and growing demand presented in Western countries, as it expressed Amani Al-Khatahtbeh, the editor-in-chief of MuslimGirl.net: